Table of contents

 - Action: Finally, you need to push him a bit more in order to do the purchase.
 To make sure he will take action, you should offer him some kind of special offers or discounts, a free trial for your software, etc…

-This is a generic example of a lead generation process according to the AIDA template, but you may adapt it regarding your own lead’s behavior.
+This is a generic example of a lead generation campaign according to the AIDA template, but you may adapt it regarding your own lead’s behavior.

 Also, notice that this process can take from a few days to several months!
 The longer, the more content you should feed your lead with.